Getting started

 Board selection

-- If your board isn't available yet, use one of the "Generic" boards that matches the CPU you have.
+If your board isn't available yet, use one of the "Generic" boards that matches the CPU you your board has.

 Run community projects